 The black Nylon PA11 (black plastic) objects are coloured throughout their whole volume, which makes them well suited against scratches and abrasion.
 It is also light stabilized, U.V. stabilized and stable to weather.
 Unpolished, the material is black, granular, and somewhat porous - these options can be further refined with Sculpteo's in house polishing processes.
 It is also possible to polish and paint your objects at home using material-specific techniques.
 To learn more, refer to our paragraph about finishes and colors for polyamide models.

 The printing price of your design is calculated automatically the moment it is placed online.
 As you modify your object (changing size, using batch control or hollowing feature, etc.) you will note that the price changes automatically.
 The pricing is based on a series of factors, including: total volume, object size, and bounding box - to name a few.

-Your black plastic object is estimated to arrive in 2-3 business days.
+Your black Nylon PA11 (black plastic) object is estimated to arrive in 2-3 business days.
 Polishing, painting and particularly large objects can extend the processing time by 1-2 days on average.
 The estimated shipping time is also calculated automatically as the object is uploaded.